useshortcut/api-cookbook/windows-set-up-instructions.md

 In this guide, we'll take you through all the things you might need to get set up to run the Clubhouse API Cookbook scripts.

-You'll need Administrator access to your Mac (Linux ok, [Windows use this guide](link)) and an active internet connection to get everything set up.
+You'll need Administrator access to your Windows computer ([Mac and Linux use this guide](link)) and an active internet connection to get everything set up.
 Plan for up to 30 minutes to get everything installed - it may be much faster though!

 We'll cover: